 “I grew up in Camden, on the edge of Sydney.
 I spent a few years in the Channel Country.
 Now I live on a farm in New Zealand… but like to think I have a foot still in western Queensland (part of my heart is definitely there)!”

-“My role [for CCLD] this year is as Media and Marketing co-ordinator, which effectively means leading how we connect with women in the Channel Country and further afield!
-My role has changed over the past six years from leading the Committee to doing the media role, but it’s still as much about making the event continue year after year.
-It includes grant writing, thinking up artistic offerings, amongst many other things.”
+“My role has changed over the past six years from leading the Committee to doing the media role, and now as Grants Liaison and Evaluation Lead, but it’s still as much about making the event continue year after year.
+It includes grant writing and thinking up artistic offerings, amongst many other things.”

-“I’ve been involved in CCLD since it’s inception.
-I remain committed to the event six years on because when I see the smiles on women’s faces, when I hear the laughter, and when I feel the sense of togetherness that being together with 200 other women on the edge of the desert brings, I know this is a worthy, valuable thing.
+“I’ve been involved in Channel Country Ladies Day since its inception.
+I remain committed to the event years on because when I see the smiles on women’s faces, when I hear the laughter, and when I feel the sense of togetherness that being together with 200 other women on the edge of the desert brings, I know this is a worthy, valuable thing.
 It’s worth every amount of the significant volunteer hours and financial support that goes into making it happen… even when turning up at a dusty racetrack a few days before the event one is met with an overwhelming sense of what have I got myself into?!”

 Annabel lives on a property west of Quilpie and is our Venue and Logistics Team Lead.
 Annabel’s first Channel Country Ladies Day was back in 2014, and loved it so much she’s been to another three.